andreasfischbach/TestFunctionEvaluation/README.md

 The MAMP results can be found in [2019-03-21.GLG.tuned.SPOT.GenSA.DEoptim.RS.mamp.RData](data/2019-03-21.GLG.tuned.SPOT.GenSA.DEoptim.RS.mamp.RData)
 Generalized Simulated Annealing (GenSA), Sequential Parameter Optimization Toolbox (SPOT), Differential Evolution (DEoptim) and a simple Random Search (RS) were used on 4 randomly created gaussian landscape instances, 30 repetitions were performed on each instance.

+After loading one of the RData files, an R data.frame named resultDataFrame is available in the environment.